 Our purpose is to identify the health care needs of all of the residents of the City of Worcester and Worcester County with focus on the elderly and long-term care issues; to support the efforts of non-profit and other health care organizations, social service providers, medical facilities and others which deliver medical and health care services to residents of Worcester County; to encourage, promote and support the development of medical and health care programs serving the residents of Worcester and Worcester County; to encourage cooperation between Saint Francis Community Health Care, nursing homes, hospitals, social service providers and health care providers serving the residents of Worcester and Worcester County; to provide financial and other assistance to non-profit and other health care organizations, social service providers and medical facilities; to promote the scientific, literary, educational, public health, public safety or civic purposes of such entities for the direct benefit of the residents of Worcester and Worcester County.

-In 2012, the Foundation awarded and distributed grants totaling $150,000.
-The 2012 recipients included : Abby House, Audio Journal, Catholic Charities, Dismas House, Family Health Center of Worcester, Friendly House, Genesis Club House, Greenwood Street Medical Clinic, Jewish Family Services, Marie Anne Center, Nativity School, Pernet Family Health, St.John's (Ascension), St. Stephen School, Southeast Asian Coalition, and Veteran’s Inc.
+In 2014, the Foundation awarded and distributed grants in excess of $150,000.
+The 2014 recipients included : Abby's House, Casa Project, Catholic Charities, Dismas House, Family Health Center, Friendly House, Genesis Club, Girls Inc., Greenwood Street Medical, Jewish Family Services, Little Franciscans of Mary, Marie Anne Center, McAuley Nazareth, Pathways For Change, Pernet Family Health, Presentation Health Center, Saint John's Church/Ascension, Worcester State University, and Veterans Inc.

 The Board of Directors will accept applications for grants through September 15, 2015.
 While there may be some exceptions, the funds will be distributed during the last quarter of 2015.
 It is estimated that total funds to be distributed will, again, be around $150,000.